Inclusion and SEND at St. Gregory’s Catholic Primary School

-Our ambition is to help develop all children into resilient, responsible and reflective young people who are eager to learn and be prepared for today’s world.
-We follow the SEND code of practice (2015) and follow a graduated approach to identify and support all pupils with SEND.
+Our ambition is to help every child grow into a resilient, responsible, and reflective young person, ready to embrace the challenges of today’s world.
+We follow the SEND Code of Practice (2015) and adopt a graduated approach to identifying and supporting pupils with SEND.

 Tel: 01257 263865